 Our English curriculum is based around The Power of Reading.
-The Power of Reading explores a range of genres, based on quality texts which give children the opportunity to really become immersed in a book.
-The important elements of inference, deduction and comprehension are an essential part of reading, beyond the decoding of words and are fully established through this programme.
+The Power of Reading explores a range of genres within the scheme.
 Children develop their writing through their exploration of the text and thus the Power of Reading provides a cohesive learning experience, knitting the reading and writing together.
 Teachers model expression and fluency in reading which is key to understanding the written word.
 Our English lessons are based on these quality texts which give children the opportunity to become immersed in fascinating books, often beyond the norm.
 Through using these texts analytically, we enable the children to develop both their understanding and the skills demanded to become proficient writers.

-We also develop our young writers through using Pie Corbett stories and strategies.
+We develop our young writers through using Pie Corbett stories and strategies.
 This helps children become confident in retelling stories they are taught, using actions and props, before then putting them into writing.
-As children develop a firm understanding of different genres and story structures, they then become confident writers as they start to use the 3 ‘I’s, imitation innovation, and independent application to develop their own stories.
-Every other week, we make sure children have a Big Write session, which allows them to carry out sustained writing, generally as a culmination of learning around a text.
-This is done with complete independence.
+As children develop a firm understanding of different genres and story structures, they are then able to become confident writers.

 Speaking and Listening is an essential part of our Literacy curriculum.
-Talk for Thought is used with our younger children where language needs to be further developed.
+Talk for Thought is often used with our younger children where language needs to be further developed.
 Likewise, children also retell Pie Corbett stories.
 Children have the opportunity to present to others their own areas of interest on a regular basis and some homework events also encourage this.
-There are often items on the newsletters which encourage families to discuss ideas.